smitpatl/privateApplets/README.md

 ## How It Works

+There are two ways to create a new applet:

+1. **Simple Text Prompt** (Recommended for non-technical users)
+   - Edit the `applet_prompt.txt` file with your math concept and question
+   - Commit your changes to trigger the automatic generation process
+   - The system converts your text into a structured CSV and generates the applet

+2. **Direct CSV Editing** (For advanced users)
-1. Edit the `applet_data.csv` file with your math problem details
+   - Edit the `applet_data.csv` file with your math problem details
-2. Commit your changes to trigger the automatic generation process
+   - Commit your changes to trigger the automatic generation process

-3. The system generates the applet and publishes it to the public repository
+In both cases, the system generates the applet and publishes it to the public repository.

+## Using the Text Prompt Method

+The easiest way to create a new applet is by editing the text prompt file:

+1. Navigate to the `applet_prompt.txt` file in this repository
+2. Click the pencil icon (Edit this file) on GitHub
+3. Fill in the sections:
+   - **GRADE LEVEL**: Target grade for this content
+   - **CONCEPT**: The mathematical concept being taught
+   - **LEARNING OBJECTIVES**: What students should learn (bullet points)
+   - **QUESTION/PROMPT**: The actual problem text
+   - **HINTS FOR SOLUTION**: Step-by-step hints (bullet points)
+   - **CONNECT QUESTIONS**: Multiple-choice questions with correct/wrong answers
+   - **ADDITIONAL NOTES**: Any extra context for generation
+4. Click "Commit changes" when done

+The system will automatically:
+- Process your text prompt
+- Convert it to the required CSV format
+- Generate the interactive applet
+- Deploy it to the public site

-## Editing the Applet CSV File
+## Editing the Applet CSV File (Advanced)

-To create a new applet:
+For more control, you can directly edit the CSV:

 1. Navigate to the `applet_data.csv` file in this repository
 2. Click the pencil icon (Edit this file) on GitHub